-We were given helmets which came equipped with a cloth to protect us from the sun (made to look like a turban), and were instructed to leave our cameras and belongings in a box there because we would need two hands to hold on to the camel.
-Then we climbed the wooden platform to mount the camels.
-We rode tandem, two to a camel.
-The ride was shorter than I expected, but the gait of the camels makes for a not too comfortable ride, so a longer ride might be uncomfortable for some.
-A photographer took our photo astride the camels and the desert sands and the ocean as backdrop make for some great photos.
+The guides pass out helmets equipped with a cloth wrapped to look like a turban to shield you from the sun, and explain that participants should leave any phones, cameras and other belongings in a safe box there, because you'll need two hands to hold on when riding the camel.
+Climb a wooden platform to mount the camel.
+Riders go in tandem, two to a camel.
+The ride is short, but considering that the gait of the camels makes for a a rather bumpy ride, a longer ride might be uncomfortable for some.

-Following the camel ride, we enjoyed a nature walk and our guide talked to us about the flora and fauna of the area, and we learned about some of the area's medicinal plants.
-After the nature walk, we hopped on the Unimog again and were taken to an outdoor covered area where we enjoyed a traditional Mexican meal that consisted of rice, beans, mole, cactus salad, and tortillas freshly made on the comal.
-We also got to sample some tequila and mezcal, and our guide talked to us about these Mexican drinks.
+Following the camel ride, enjoy a nature walk while your guide gives a short talk about the flora and fauna of the area, and you'll learn about some of the local medicinal plants.
+After the nature walk, hop back on board the Unimog again and you're transported to an outdoor covered area where you'll enjoy a traditional Mexican meal consisting of rice, beans, mole, cactus salad, and some freshly made tortillas right off the comal.
+You'll also have the opportunity to sample some tequila and mezcal, with an explanation from your guide about these Mexican drinks.

 The Outback and Camel Safari

 This excursion includes transportation from the Cabo Adventures office in Cabo San Lucas, a nature walk in the desert, a short camel ride, a Mexican lunch, and tequila tasting.
 The excursion is suitable for children five and up.
 Wear comfortable clothes and and closed shoes, and be sure to apply some sunscreen beforehand.
 The use of cameras is not permitted during the camel ride, but a professional photographer takes photos which are available for purchase.
 If you're lucky, you might get a photo of a kiss with a camel.